yuma-m/python-cubic-equation/README.md

 # python-cubic-equation
-Python method to get numerical solutions of a cubic equation
+Python method to get numerical solutions of a cubic equation (including imaginary number).